syncfusion-content/wpf-docs/wpf/XlsIo/Conversion-Support.md

 Essential XlsIO allows exporting an Excel document into PDF format.
 Use the Convert method of the ExcelToPdfConverter class to convert the Excel spreadsheet and save the PDF output.

-> _Note: You need to have both Essential PDF and Essential XlsIO installed in your system since Syncfusion.ExceltoPDFConverter.Base.dll is conditionally shipped when both XlsIO.Base and Pdf.Base is installed._
+> Note: You need to have both Essential PDF and Essential XlsIO installed in your system since Syncfusion.ExceltoPDFConverter.Base.dll is conditionally shipped when both XlsIO.Base and Pdf.Base is installed.

-[C#]
+{% highlight C# %}